-NMIC requires a certificate of authority, or insurance license, in each state or jurisdiction in which it issues insurance policies.
-NMIC is currently licensed in all 50 states and D.C.
-As conditions of obtaining licenses in certain states, NMIC is subject to ongoing notification and reporting requirements if we make material changes to its business, operations or management.
+NMIC holds a certificate of authority, or insurance license, in all 50 states and D.C.
+As a licensed insurer in these jurisdictions, NMIC is subject to ongoing financial reporting and disclosure requirements relating to its business, operations, management or affiliate arrangements.